riazul701/dev-notes/Operating-System/OS-Info/Boot-Repair.md

 ## Boot Repair Disk Failure

 * In dual boot system, there are two boot managers in motherboard UEFI.
 One for Linux and other for Windows.
-  * Before reinstall Linux, remove Linux's boot manager.
+  * Before reinstall Linux, remove Linux's boot manager from motherboard.
+Also format/delete Linux boot partitions.
-  * Before reinstall Windows, remove Windows's boot manager.
+  * Before reinstall Windows, remove Windows's boot manager from motherboard.
+Also format/delete Windows boot partitions.
   * If "boot-repair-disk" <sup>{3}</sup> can not restore boot manager properly, then make linux boot manager default in motherboard and add windows boot manager to it, or refresh if previously added.

 * Add windows boot manager to linux boot manager, or refresh if previously added.